Our Team

 PhD candidate

-dafnanudel@mail.tau.ac.ilDaffy Nudel
+smadar.sapiryogev@mail.huji.ac.ilSmadar Sapir-Yogev

 I am a teacher specializing in math and learning disorders, a lecturer at the Hebrew University and several colleges, and Israel’s National Mathematics Instructor for Special Education.
 I led the Hebrew University’s math clinic, where I developed cognitive-based training methods for kids with learning disorders and for their teachers.
 My research combines math, cognition, and pedagogy: my MA (in Sarit Ashkenazi's lab) examined dyscalculia in kindergarteners, and my PhD focuses on teaching math algorithms.